 His sexuality was ambiguous; as fertility god the phallus is his symbol, but he is often depicted as effeminate.
-In art he is depicted with satyrs and female worshippers.
+In art he appears with satyrs and female worshippers.
 In the Bacchae Pentheus ridicules his long hair and soft features, but at the same time accuses him of seducing the women of Thebes.
 Dionysos and Aphrodite’s offspring was Priapus, always shown with a large phallus.
 Phallic symbols were carried in the parades at the Greater Dionysia theater festival, symbol of the rite of spring and the life force.

 The mystery religion of Orphism (6th century) was based on the death and rebirth of Dionysos.
 Orphism emphasized the division of body and soul; their major concern was the purification of the soul, removing the sinful taint of the Titans left in human nature.
 Dionysos’ reincarnation led to hope of an afterlife; thus Orphism changed the cult of Dionysos from a celebration of this life into a religion of salvation in the next, influencing both Pythagoras and Plato in their beliefs.